GautamAnandDS/Customer-Segmentation/README.md

 ---

 ## ✨ Acknowledgments
-Special thanks to the team for their guidance and support.
+Special thanks to the mentors for their guidance and support.
 This project was inspired by real-world marketing challenges and aims to bridge the gap between data science and business strategy.

 ---